naomi-pham/my-travel-logs/README.md

 - `Gallery` is a collection of all trip images.
 - `Trip` is made up of individual posts tagged under the same trip.

-### User stories and tech features
+### User stories
-- `User stories`: Document your discoveries and exploration.
+Document your discoveries and exploration.
 Keep track of all destinations and cultures you visit.
 Relive happy memories and share them with your friends.

+### Technology
-- `Technology`: JavaScript, ReactJS, TailwindCSS.
+- `Language & frameworks`: JavaScript, React, NextJS, TailwindCSS.
 - `Tools`: VSCode, Hygraph, NextJS framework.

 ### Features: